Spatial anisotropies from long wavelength scalar and tensor modes: Second derivatives of metric fluctuations

 \item When $k$ is positive, we can take \(n_{ij} \propto \delta_{ij}\) and \(a_i = 0\).
 In this case, Eqs. \eqref{eq:conds_bianchi_0i} and \eqref{eq:conds_bianchi_ij} are automatically satisfied.
 Moreover, Eq. \eqref{eq:conds_bianchi_00} is also satisfied since the left-hand side is negative.
 Therefore, the Einstein equations are the same as those of Bianchi IX.

-\item Note that Bianchi VII$_0$ in the frame where $n_{ij}$ and $a_i$ have the shape of table \ref{tab:bianchi-types} always satisfies conditions \eqref{eq:conds_bianchi_00} and \eqref{eq:conds_bianchi_ij}.
-Indeed, $n^{ij}n_{ij} + \frac{1}{2}(n^i_i)^2 = 0$ and $n^k_k n_{ij} - 2 n_{ki} n^k_j = 0$.
+\item From Table~\ref{tab:bianchi-types}, we see that model VII$_0$ always satisfies conditions \eqref{eq:conds_bianchi_00} and \eqref{eq:conds_bianchi_ij}.
+Indeed, $n^{ij}n_{ij} + \frac{1}{2}(n^i_i)^2 = 0$ and $n^k_k n_{ij} - 2 n_{ki} n^k_j = 0$ identically for this model.
 We then only need to satisfy condition \eqref{eq:conds_bianchi_0i}, which is obeyed if we take $\gamma_{ij}$ to be transverse to the $3$ direction.
 However, from the explicit form of the metric in the flat case, we know that it corresponds to Bianchi I rather than VII$_0$.
 This shows that under our approximations (linear perturbations and gradient expansion) and in this setting (adiabatic evolution, and a perfect non-tilted fluid) the compatibility of Einstein's equations does not allow us to conclude that the metric is the same as that of a specific Bianchi solution.

-\item For Bianchi VII$_h$ one also needs to check the last term in condition \eqref{eq:conds_bianchi_ij}.
+\item For model VII$_h$, one also needs to check the last term in condition \eqref{eq:conds_bianchi_ij}.
 The comparison fails in this case since it gives something proportional to $-2k\epsilon_{3ij}$, which is non-zero.
 Therefore, Bianchi VII$_h$ cannot arise as adiabatic perturbations of a FLRW universe.
-This makes sense model VII$_h$ involves an additional spiraling scale which is not present in our case (see~\cite{Pereira:2019mpp}). \end{itemize}
+This makes sense since model VII$_h$ involves an additional spiraling scale which is not present in our perturbative expansion (see~\cite{Pereira:2019mpp}). \end{itemize}